Straight to your inbox

 The card offers customers an incentive, usually a free trial or a discount, in exchange for the visitor’s email address.
 Once the call to action is clicked, visitors can enter their email into a simple form.
 Here’s what a card looks like on Twitter:

 You can sync your Twitter Lead Generation Cards with your Campaign Monitor account, which means all of the contacts that you collect will flow right into your mailing list.
-Here are the instructions to make sure the two work seamlessly together.

 Encourage customers to sign up for your email list at the checkout with a DIY sign up form on your iPad.
 Using Campaign Monitor’s Enlist app, you can turn any iPad into a sleek, customized signup form.